 The best example of this, is a system produced by Google DeepMind which learns to play Atari video games like pong and breakout completely autonomously by trial and error.
 The system only receives screen input and can only produces button presses on the video game controller, just like a human.
 In some video games the system actually outperforms humans.

-One of the areas we are currently focusing our attention on is the applicability of deep learning in the context of anomaly detection in signals (streams).
+One of the areas StackState AIOps is currently focusing our attention on is the applicability of deep learning in the context of anomaly detection in signals (streams).
 This means detecting if we see abnormal patterns in signals compared to the normally observed frequently occurring patterns.

-The aim is to use anomaly detection to detect problems before they escalate and become catastrophic.
+The aim is to use anomaly detection in StackState's AIOps platform to detect problems before they escalate and become catastrophic.
 This way the problem can be resolved faster allowing for shorter down times.
 Thesis based on the premise that abnormal behavior precedes system failure.